Typetura/Typetura/README.md

 ## Using Typetura

-With Typetura you need to do three things: Identify the context, bind typetura’s styles, and styling elements.
+With Typetura you need to do three things: Identify the container, bind typetura’s styles, and styling elements.

-### Identifying the Context
+### Identifying the container

-By default, the context is the viewport.
+By default, the container is the viewport.
 Similar to viewport units, Typetura looks at the width of the viewport to determine what styles to use.
-You can define your own context by using the utlity class `class="cq"` or by adding `container-type: inline-size;` to any element in your CSS.
+You can define your own container by using the utlity class `class="cq"` or by adding `container-type: inline-size;` to any element in your CSS.
 If you’re fimiliar with container queries, you’ve already got the hang of it.

 ```html
 <div class="cq">